 I began my ascent into the world of photography in 1983, when I was 14 years old and purchased my first Canon SLR.
 I've always seen the world through a lens and was ambitious to share my vision with others.
 As early as high school, I took all of the available courses in photography and was rarely seen without my camera in hand.
 I was the yearbook photographer and shot at all of the sporting events for the high school newspaper.
 I spent several hours a day in a darkroom for four years.

-A few years back my brother took a picture of my cat with a digital Canon Rebel.
-I could not believe how far along digital cameras came in my absence from the photography world.
-That was all it took for my journey back into the world of photography jump-started into action.
+A long time has passed since those days of film and dark rooms.
+I took a break from photography for about a decade, then about ten years ago my brother took a picture of my cat with a digital Canon Rebel.
+I could not believe how far along digital technology had progressed.
+That was all it took for my journey back into the world of photography to get kicked back into action.

 I had an unfair advantage… subject matter!

 By this time, I started volunteering at a private sanctuary for exotic animals including wolves, tigers and lions.
 I have always had a love for wildlife and now, I was in a perfect position to meld both of my loves, wildlife and photography.

 I shot thousands of pictures my first year back and spent embarrassing amounts of money on equipment and software.
 I also opened a portrait studio within my first year of picking the camera back up.
 It's difficult to explain in words how much I love photography.
 The challenges, the versatility, even the long nights spent post editing.

 This has become a life-long obsession.